Things to Consider

 Do some “firescaping”

-The spring rains may have brought us bountiful summer flowers.
+The spring rains may bring us bountiful summer flowers.
 But they’ve also brought more growth of grasses and weeds that can increase wildfire potential if drier conditions return.
 Space out trees and other plants to reduce their risk of spreading a fire.
 Remove loose tree limbs that are within 10 feet of the house, a deck, or a chimney, and keep other trees and shrubs well-pruned.
 Remove dead, damaged and diseased wood from your property.
 Even keeping grass cut to three or four inches helps, just be sure to remove or mulch the clippings.